 The program was inspired by Sido, a dog the San Francisco SPCA helped save in 1980, when her guardian's will ordered she be put to death.
 At the time, the practice was not uncommon.
 Guardians worried about their animals’ fate after their death and viewed euthanasia as a mercy.

 The SF SPCA led a statewide charge to pass legislation that spared Sido’s life and ultimately, made it illegal for anyone to order an animal destroyed in a will.

 These were landmark decisions in the cause of animal welfare in California and beyond.

 Pet guardians may enroll their cats and dogs in the Sido Pet Protection Program by making a gift of $10 per month or $120 annually per pet.
 Participants also join our Legacy Society by naming SF SPCA as beneficiary in their will, trust, life insurance policy, retirement, or donor advised fund account, allowing us to carry on a tradition of serving pets in need.

 Take comfort in a plan for your pets

 East Bay residents George and Ann Millikan came to pet guardianship late in life.
-They adopted a beautiful tabby cat from the SF SPCA, and promptly fell in love.
+They adopted a beautiful tabby cat from the San Francisco SPCA, and promptly fell in love.
 Never having cared for an animal, Ann signed up to volunteer at the shelter and immersed herself in training classes.
 “That’s when I found out about the Sido program,” she said.

 “I was taking a weekend class and they told me the program would take care of Madeline.”
 A devoted pet guardian, Ann had considered the possibility her beloved cat might outlive her, and the program offered the peace of mind she was searching for.